camiFK/camiFK/README.md

 ## Hi!
 I'm Camila, CS Student and Full Stack Web Dev
-Currently finishing a coding Bootcamp and working on an Individual Project.
+Currently finishing a coding Bootcamp and working on an Group Project.

 ## About me
 <p>